Geetha63/MS-Teams-Scripts/DeleteTeamsWhereTeamMembersdontHaveGivenJobtitles/READMEfinal.md

 Mail.Send

+# Example

+mailsener AdeleV@contoso.com
+keepjobtitles Manager,Hr,Associate
+script will delete HR Team if anyone of team member jobtitle does not match and script will send an email to HR team owner behalf of mailsender(AdeleV@contoso.com)

 # Parameters

  `mailsender`
    User Principal Name(for example: AdeleV@contoso.com) to send an email to Teams owner of deleted Teams
+   Type: string

  `KeepJobtitles`
    Designation of the employe(for example: Manager)
    Type: string

 # Inputs